aidanblack/Fitbit-ClassicClock/README.md

 Code is present to support Always On Displays, but the necessary permissions are not currently enabled.

-Please feel free to submit a pull request with any improvements or bug fixes.
+This clock has only been tested on Fitbit Versa 3, so please feel free to submit a pull request with any improvements or bug fixes.